blakedemarest/bedrot-data-lake/README.md

     - `cleaners/` — Linktree data cleaning scripts
   - `tiktok/`
     - `extractors/` — TikTok data extraction scripts
+      - `tiktok_analytics_extractor_zonea0.py` — Extracts analytics for the ZONE A0 TikTok account using its own persistent browser profile and cookies.
+      - `tiktok_analytics_extractor_pig1987.py` — Extracts analytics for the PIG1987 TikTok account with a separate browser profile and cookies.
+      - Extendable: Add new extractor scripts for additional TikTok accounts by duplicating and adjusting the user profile/cookie paths as needed.
     - `cleaners/` — TikTok data cleaning scripts
   - `raw/` — Raw ETL helpers/utilities
 - `staging/` — **Data cleaning, validation, and transformation zone**.
 Where data is standardized, quality-checked, and joined/aggregated.
 All transformations and schema enforcement occur here. **All output from cleaner scripts (DistroKid, TooLost, Meta Ads, etc.) lands here by default.** Next step: move to `curated` for business use.